c2h2/proxmox_lxc_docker_cuda/README.md

 use root for follwing:

 **Create a Blacklist Configuration File:**
+Driver Conflict: The Nouveau driver is an open-source graphics driver for NVIDIA cards.
+If it's running, it can conflict with the proprietary NVIDIA driver because both drivers attempt to control the GPU.
    - Open or create the blacklist configuration file using a text editor, for example, `vim`:
      ```bash
      vim /etc/modprobe.d/blacklist-nouveau.conf